Certain Siegel Cusp Forms with Level are Determined by their Fundamental Fourier Coefficients: Notation and Preliminaries

 Throughout, we use $\exp(\bullet) := e^{2\pi i \cdot \tr(\bullet)}$.
 The transpose of a vector or matrix $x$ is denoted by $^tx$.
 For a ring $R$, we will write $R^{(m,n)}$ to denote the set of $m \times n$ matrices whose entries are elements of $R$.
 For $n \times 1$ column vectors, we will simply write $R^n := R^{(n,1)}$.
 We will always take the principal square root defined on arguments in $(-\pi,\pi)$, so that $\sqrt{\bullet}$ only returns complex numbers with postive real part and is holomorphic away from the negative real axis. \\

 We write $\Lambda_n$ (resp. $\Lambda_n^+)$ to denote the set of $n \times n$ half-integral, symmetric, positive semi-definite (resp. positive definite) matrices.
 A matrix is half-integral if all of the entries are half-integers, except for the diagonal, whose entries are integers.
 Equivalently, a symmetric matrix $T$ is half-integral if the quadratic form corresponding to $2T$ represents only even numbers.
-For $T \in \Lambda_n$ and $x \in \Z^n$, we write $T[x] := \ ^txTx$.
-Given $T \in \Lambda_n$, the \textit{content} of $T$, denoted $c(T)$, is the maximal integer $c$ so that $c^{-1} \cdot T$ is half-integral. $T$ is called \textit{primitive} when $c(T) = 1$.\\
+For $T \in \Lambda_n$ and $x \in \Z^n$, we write $T[x] := \ ^txTx$. \\

 The discriminant of $T \in \Lambda_n$ is the quantity